 - The Action Plan on the Development of Authorized Economic Operator (AEO) Programs and the AEO Compendium for all APEC Economies help members establish AEO programs and mutual recognition.
-Operators can be accredited by Customs as an Authorized Economic Operator (AEO) when they prove to have high-quality internal processes that will prevent goods in international transport to be tampered with.
+Operators can be accredited by customs offices as an AEOs when they prove to have high-quality internal processes that will prevent goods in international transport to be tampered with.
 This helps speed customs inspections for low-risk operators.

 - The SCCP has also undertaken the responsibilities of addressing chokepoints or bottlenecks relevant to Customs.
-The SCCP’s efforts over the past two decades have contributed greatly to the two-time 5% reductions of APEC trade transaction costs and played a fundamental role in the 10% improvement by 2015 in supply chain performance amongst APEC economies.
+The SCCP’s efforts over the past two decades have contributed greatly to the two-time 5 per cent reductions of APEC trade transaction costs and played a fundamental role in the 10 per cent improvement by 2015 in supply chain performance among APEC economies.
 These efforts will contribute to the development of a fair, transparent and dynamic economic and trading environment in the Asia-Pacific region.

-The SCCP members reviewed the SCCP 2015 outcomesm, reporting specific achievements such as the adoption of the APEC Customs 3M Strategic Framework; the work related to the implementation of the WTO-Trade Facilitation Agreement; the expansion of the Single Window processing the region; and the growing partnership with the business community; among others.
+SCCP members reviewed the SCCP’s 2015 outcomes, reporting specific achievements such as the adoption of the APEC Customs 3M Strategic Framework; the work related to the implementation of the WTO Trade Facilitation Agreement; the expansion of Single Window processing the region; and the growing partnership with the business community; among others.

-Another relevant outcome of the SCCP work in 2014 was the adoption of “cross-border e-commerce” as a new item in the group’s Collective Action Plan.
-As part of this effort, SCCP conducted and analyzed the Survey on APEC Cross-border E-commerce, which summarized the status quo of law and legislation, supervision and control, law enforcement activities in APEC region with regard to cross-border e-commerce.
-SCCP also discussed during 2014, the need for capacity building programs in the future and agreed to organize a seminar in the near future to promote experience sharing and capacity building on the issue.
-The workshop is expected to be held in September this year.
+The SCCP included 2014 “cross-border e-commerce” as a new item in the group’s Collective Action Plan.
+The subcommittee conducted the Survey on APEC Cross-border E-commerce, which summarized the status quo of law and legislation, supervision and control, and law enforcement activities in the APEC region with regard to cross-border e-commerce.
+The SCCP also organized a seminar to promote experience sharing and capacity building on the issue.

 Current Actions and Projects